-Reviews of my books and other work are posted on the “What The Papers Say” page.
+Reviews of my books and other work are posted on the “News” page.

 Darwin Comes to Town (2018)

 My latest book is Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) published in Feb.
-2018 by Quercus Books in the UK, on April 3rd by Picador in the US, and in August by dtv in Germany.
-A Dutch edition is set to appear with Atlas Contact on May 22nd, 2018.
+2018 by Quercus Books in the UK, on April 3rd by Picador in the US.
+Versions in Dutch, German, Spanish, Korean, Chinese, Greek, Polish, Norwegian, and Japanese will appear throughout 2018 and 2019.

 You can order your (UK or US) copy via: